UNLOCK FREE TRAINING

 Wholesaling real estate in South Carolina

-There are no laws that specifically address wholesaling in South Carolina.
-That means general real estate laws will govern all state property transactions.
+There are no laws specifically addressing wholesaling in South Carolina.
+Therefore, general real estate laws govern all state property transactions.

 South Carolina Code of Laws